codepo8/developer-advocacy-handbook/slide-checklist.md

 ---
-next: slide-checklist
+next: record
-nexttitle: A checklist for your slides
+nexttitle: Keep a record of your work
 title: A checklist for more inclusive, accessible and understandable talks
  -  The Developer Advocacy Handbook
 ---